PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ![Viewing and editing API keys in the Cloud UI.](/img/ui/cloud-api-keys.png)

 Select the **+** button to create a new API key.
-You're prompted to provide a name for the key and, optionally, an expiration.
+You're prompted to provide a name for the key and, optionally, an expiration date.
 Select **Create API Key** to generate the key.

 ![Creating an API key in the Cloud UI.](/img/ui/cloud-new-api-key.png)